egeloen/ivory-google-map/doc/map.md

 to the map, the map bound will automatically extend the added elements.
 So, at the end, all your overlays/layers will be automatically visible on your screen.

+It is important to understand that the overlays/layers are only extended by the map bound if the auto zoom is enabled at the moment you add them.
+That allows you for example to center the map on some markers and add others markers on the map which will be outside of the map viewport.

 ``` php
 use Ivory\GoogleMap\Base\Coordinate;
 use Ivory\GoogleMap\Map;